-- Residential Construction.
+- a.
+Residential Construction.
 New construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated to or above base flood elevation. - b.
 Nonresidential Construction.
 New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated to the level of the base flood elevation; or - Be floodproofed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water; - Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and - Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the applicable provisions of this subsection.
-Such certification shall be provided to the official as set forth in subsection 19-4.3c.2. - Manufactured Homes. - Manufactured homes shall be anchored in accordance with subsection 19-5.1a.2.
+Such certification shall be provided to the official as set forth in subsection 19-4.3c.2.